hanyuc37/CRM-and-Sales-Pipeline/README.md

 ![indsutry view pt2](https://github.com/user-attachments/assets/f6ba08cb-abd7-4224-a2da-f13f352559f0)

-* **Sales Productivity Track**: To track each salesperson's productivity, Total Leads, Conversion Rate, Average Days to Convert, Advance Completion Time, and Customer Churn Rate are the KPIs to identify the Top Salesperson based on different criteria.
+* **Sales Productivity Track**: It helps in gaining insights into sales performance and effectiveness across different salespersons, facilitating informed decision-making and strategy optimization within a CRM context.
+To track each salesperson's productivity, Total Leads, Conversion Rate, Average Days to Convert, Advance Completion Time, and Customer Churn Rate are the KPIs to identify the Top Salesperson based on different criteria.
 The example provided below is ranked based on the conversion rate.

 ![SALES PRODUCTIVITY 1](https://github.com/user-attachments/assets/20c95991-2e38-4f41-b5ec-12aa4e2074a2)